zhoushoujian/logger-for-cannot-duplicate/readme.md

 `show:`
 Print info on console `even if isDevEnv is false`, and save to indexedDB

+`showData:`
+show all data in specify indexedDB collection

 `log:`
 Print log info on console when isDevEnv is true and save in indexedDB